Scott E. Heth

 Coordinator of Volunteer Services & Animal Care

 Erin came to ELCCT with a background in wildlife rehabilitation, environmental education, wild, exotic and domestic animal care and years of volunteer management experience.
-With her Bachelors in Biology from the State University of New York at Albany and her current studies in Veterinary Technology, Erin has a wealth of knowledge in the biological field.
+With her Bachelors in Biology from the State University of New York at Albany and A.A.S in Veterinary Technology, Erin has a wealth of knowledge in the biological field.
 Erin is responsible for the day-to-day operations in the animal care department and the point of contact for the Volunteer Program, responsible for the recruitment, training and supervision of ELCCT volunteers.

 Phone: (860) 583-1234 ext.
 103

 Aaron has a background in habitat management and grounds keeping and has worked as an Environmental Consultant.
 Currently, he is responsible for maintaining the facilities and grounds of all of ELCCT’s facilities, sanctuaries and preserves.

 Program Coordinator at Barnes Nature Center

 A veteran educator, Fern coordinates ELCCT’s programs at the Barnes Nature Center and has worked for ELCCT for over eight years.
 She holds a degree from Mattatuck Community College and is a Master Wildlife Conservationist with the Connecticut DEEP.

 Eileen has been an instructor here at ELCCT for over seven years.
 She is a retired art teacher with B.S., M.S. and 6th year Elementary Education and Art Education degrees from Central Connecticut State University.
 She currently helps teach school groups and other programs at the Indian Rock Preserve.